NPS-SFAN/SFAN_Access_QAChecks/README.md

 General Data Management workflow related methods.
 Consider migrating this to a more general SFAN Data Management module.

 ## log_config.py
-Script log file configuration script used for use in the SFAN_Access_QAChecks repository
+Script log file configuration script used for use in the SFAN_Access_QAChecks repository.

+## SFAN_QC_environment.yml
+Conda/Python environemnt .yml file defining the packages used in the 'SFAN_QC' python environment used in the SFAN_Access_QAChecks workflow.